Participation in the MolSSI Best Practices Workshop will require use of your own personal computer or laptop and installation of some software.

 $ conda install numpy

-Further, the desired version of NumPy can be specified:
+Further, the desired version of NumPy can be specified by adding this following the package name.

 For this workshop, you will need to install the following packages into your environment